metacity/joensuu-busmap/README.md

 You can also edit the table name constants below the previous lines if you like or need to.
 After editing, transfer all the PHP files to a location of your choosing (on a PHP capable server ofc) and navigate to `http://url.to.your/server/setup.php` with your browser.
 The setup script does not execute HTTP requests in parallel, so loading and dumping the data might take a while -- tens of seconds even.
 When the setup has completed successfully, the backend is ready: `lines.php` and `routeStops.php` will be your two API endpoints answering to HTTP GET requests with JSON.

 ## API
 The API consists of two endpoints: `lines.php` and `routeStops.php`.
-Both accept HTTP GET and reply with JSON.
+Both accept HTTP GET (actually any HTTP verb) and reply with JSON.

 ### lines.php